rainmanhhh/woog/README.md

 # woog

-simple wrapper of @openapitools/openapi-generator-cli, with some default configurations. woog means Wrapper Of Openapi Generator
+- simple wrapper of @openapitools/openapi-generator-cli, with some default configurations.
+- woog means Wrapper Of Openapi Generator
+- if use generator `openapi` or `openapi-yaml`, paths and schemas in input file will be sorted

 ## Install